-Baumgarten et al. (2002) conducted a randomized trial on the satisfaction of ADPs for frail elderly in the Province of Quebec, Canada.
-Although the study found that clients and their family caregivers were generally satisfied with the service, there was no evidence that suggested reductions neither in the clients' anxiety, depression and functional status nor in the family caregivers' burden.
-The authors attributed the nonpositive findings to the low participation of ADPs.
-Other Canadian research studies, Burdz et al. (1988), Chappell et al. (2001) and Bartfay and Bartfay (2013) also focused on caregivers.
-It is noteworthy to mention that of the aforementioned Canadian studies, only Burdz et al. (1988) was conducted specifically on individuals with dementia, and all other Canadian studies mainly concerned with the impacts on caregivers.
+Andren and Elmstahl 2005; Mavall and Thorslund, 2007), France (Thomas et al., 2002; Gramain et al., 2004).
+In Canada, a landmark study of dementia was conducted by the Canadian Study on Health and Aging (CSHA) working group in the early 1990's.
+In their reports (CSHA Working Group 1994b, 2000), the working group estimated that 1 in 13 individuals aged 65 and satisfaction of ADPs for frail elderly in the Province of Quebec, Canada.
+Although the study found that clients and their family caregivers were generally satisfied with the service, there was no evidence that suggested reductions neither in the clients' anxiety. depression and functional status nor in the family caregivers' burden.
+The authors attributed the non-positive findings to the low participation of ADPs.
+Other Canadian research studies.
+Burdz et al. (1988), Chappell et al. (2001) and Bartfay and Bartfay (2013) also focused on caregivers.
+It is noteworthy to mention that of the aforementioned Canadian studies, only Burdz et al. (1988) was conducted specifically on individuals with dementia.